Lamin10/strandbad-fitness/README.md

 ###Media

-The Photos in the website where taken from [Pixabay] (https://pixabay.com/) and [Pexel](https://www.pexels.com/)
+The Photos in the website where taken from [Pixabay] (https://pixabay.com/) and [Pexels](https://www.pexels.com/)

-The social media icons on the footer of the page was taken from [Fonts-Awesome]()
+The social media icons on the footer of the page was taken from [Font-Awesome](https://fontawesome.com/icons)

-The color pallet for the StrandBad Fitness side was taken from [Mycolor-space]()
+The color pallet for the StrandBad Fitness side was taken from [Mycolor-space](https://mycolor.space/)

+**Technology and programms used**

+**Github**

+Github was used as a hosting platform for storing and tracking this project and version control.

+**Font Awesome**

+  For icons social media icons

+**Google Fonts

+  For fonts used in this side

+Gitpod

+Codeanywhere

+**Languages used**

+HTML5

+CSS3